Dr. med. Dirk Manski

 Epidemiological Risk Factors for Erectile Dysfunction

-Many life stye factors and diseases influence the prevalence of erectile dysfunction (in brackets the relative risk according to Johannes et al (MMAS), 2000):
+Many lifestyle factors and diseases influence the prevalence of erectile dysfunction (in brackets the relative risk according to Johannes et al (MMAS), 2000):

 Diabetes mellitus (RR 1.8):

-Diabetes mellitus is the most important risk factor for erectile dysfunction.
-Diabetes mellitus leads to macroangiopathy, microangiopathy and neuropathy: multifactorial reasons for erectile dysfunction.
+Diabetes mellitus is the most important risk factor for erectile dysfunction since it leads to macroangiopathy, microangiopathy, and neuropathy.

 Cardiac diseases (RR 1.5–1.9):

-Coronary artery disease untreated (1,5), coronary artery disease under medication (1.9), arterial hypertension with medication (1,5).
+Patients with coronary artery disease or arterial hypertension have an increased risk for ED.
 Conversely, erectile dysfunction is a clinical sign and risk factor for (yet unrecognized) peripheral or coronary artery disease.

 Smoking (RR 1.2):

-Smoking leads to vasoconstriction and smooth muscle contraction, in the long run smoking promotes arteriosclerosis.
-In the MMAS-Study, smoking contributes only in smaller parts to the prevalence of erectile dysfunction, whereas in other studies the impact is greater.
+Smoking leads to vasoconstriction and smooth muscle contraction; in the long run, smoking promotes arteriosclerosis.
+In the MMAS study, smoking had only a minor impact on the prevalence of erectile dysfunction, whereas in other studies, smoking was more significant.

 Alcohol:

-Chronic abuse of alcohol harbours the risk of marital problems, hypogonadism and polyneuropathy, all risk factors for erectile dysfunction.
+Chronic abuse of alcohol harbors the risk of marital problems, hypogonadism, and polyneuropathy, all risk factors for erectile dysfunction.

 Etiology (Causes) of Erectile Dysfunction